hemnathmouli/WC-Wallet/readme.txt

 * Added filter to change "Wallet" name in my-account tab
 * Added option enable/disable to delete Cancel Request when the order is deleted

+= 2.3.0 =
+* Store owners can now force the user to use all the credits, based on their order total

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.2.0 =
-Major upgrade to 2.2.0 is available bug fixes and compatibility with latest Woocommerce version.
+Major upgrade to 2.3.0 is available bug fixes and compatibility with latest Woocommerce version.